Data Recovery and Full Drive Encryption: Don’t Get Locked Out of Your Failed Drive’s Data

 First off, full drive encryption really works.
 Without the proper keys, the information stays incomprehensible through very complex and effective encryption algorithms.
 In terms of writing encryption software, the various leading producers of encryption software have succeeded in their main goal.
 And it’s not normal to write software with an eye on hardware failure.
 Software is written with the reasonable assumption that it will be carried out by hardware able to execute its commands.
 You don’t write a recipe for cake without assuming the cook has a working oven.

-But given that about seven percent of all hard drives fail every year, it’s worth thinking about what ability there is to retrieve extremely valuable data once a storage device fails.
+But given that about five percent of hard drives fail every year (with great variability depending on work load and drive model), it’s worth thinking about what ability there is to retrieve extremely valuable data once a storage device fails.
 We believe the encryption industry should look at how its products affect the chance of an owner recovering encrypted data.
 It’s worth considering, for example, where the keys are kept and what happens if various sectors on an encrypted disc can no longer be read.

 A few bad sector clusters on an unencrypted hard drive, for example, are no big deal for a data recovery laboratory — even if it involves the master file table definition.
 But a couple dead sectors on an encrypted drive can mean a complete inability to recover anything, depending on their location and the method of full drive encryption.